 Auburn University at Montgomery was established by Act 403 of the 1967 Alabama Legislature.
 This action resulted from the request of the citizens of the Montgomery area to establish a degree-granting institution to serve Montgomery and the surrounding counties.
 In March, 1968, Dr. H. H. Funderburk, Jr., was appointed Vice President, Auburn University at Montgomery, to administer the new institution.
 A 500-acre tract which was a part of the McLemore Plantation was purchased as the site for the new campus.
-The land is located approximately seven miles east of downtown Montgomery between Interstate 85 and U. S. Highway 80.
+The land is located approximately seven miles east of downtown Montgomery between Interstate 85 and U.S. Highway 80.
 Two architectural firms were hired to develop a master plan for the new campus and to design the original buildings.
+Occupancy of the new campus was scheduled for Fall, 1971.

-Prior to the establishment of AUM, the University of Alabama operated an extension center in facilities on Bell Street in the downtown. section of the city.
+Prior to the establishment of AUM, the University of Alabama operated an extension center in facilities on Bell Street in the downtown section of the city.
 When the decision was made to establish AUM, the facilities which were owned by the University of Alabama were purchased by Auburn University.
 These facilities were to serve as a temporary location for AUM until a campus could be developed.
-AUM offered it first classes in Montgomery in September of 1968, but because of legal problems only a limited number of courses were offered during the evening hours.
+AUM offered its first classes in Montgomery in September of 1968, but because of legal problems only a limited number of courses were offered during the evening hours.

 In cooperation with Air University at Maxwell Air Force Base, Auburn University offered Master's degree program in Political Science and Business Administration.
 These classes met at Maxwell AFB in facilities provided by the Air University.
-Approximately 160 students were enrolled in these programs during the 1968-69 academic year.
-One hundred and fourteen students received Master's degrees through this program in July, 1969.
+Approximately 250 students were enrolled in these programs during the 1970-71 academic year.
+One hundred and fourteen students received Master's degrees through this program in July, 1970.

 Beginning in September of 1969, classes were offered both during the day and evening hours with the day classes being primarily for the first freshman class while the evening classes provided opportunities for students at all levels including graduate students.
-AUM had a total student enrollment of 826 for the fall quarter.
-Of this total, 238 were enrolled as freshmen, sixty-eight of whom had never attended college before the fall quarter of 1968.
-Two hundred twenty-two students enrolled in the fall of 1968 were in Continuing Education courses.
+In September, 1970, AUM had a total student enrollment of 992 for the fall quarter.
+Of this total, 196 were enrolled as freshmen.
+Two hundred seventy-one students enrolled in the fall of 1970 were in Continuing Education courses.

-AUM will add a sophomore class, junior class, and senior class in 1970, 1971, and 1972, respectively, in order that complete curricula leading to a baccalaureate degree will have been established by the end of the four year period.
+AUM added a sophomore class in 1970, and will add a junior class, and a senior class in 1971, and 1972 in order that complete curricula leading to a baccalaureate degree will have been established by the end of the four year period.

-In the fall of 1969, AUM was organized into four academic divisions: Arts and Sciences, Business, Teacher Education, and the Air University Graduate Division; and one service division, the Division of Continuing Education.
-The Division of Arts and Sciences began offering undergraduate courses while building toward a graduate program; the Divisions of Business and Teacher Education began initially offering both graduate and undergraduate programs.
+AUM is organized into four academic divisions: Arts and Sciences, Business, Teacher Education, and the Air University Graduate Division; and one service division, the Division of Continuing Education.
+The Division of Arts and Sciences offers undergraduate courses while building toward a graduate program; the Divisions of Business and Teacher Education offer both graduate and undergraduate programs.